 Mix all ingredients in a saucepan and turn up heat to medium-high.
 Heat up quickly (boil) for a short time, until it hits about 260 degrees Fahrenheit.
 Use a stainless steel candy thermometer to measure temperature.

 (*Note: do not heat mixture slowly or let it simmer, as this will promote darkening and caramelizing of the sugar, ruining the consistency)

 The boiling process will take about 9-12 minutes, give or take, to remove all of the water.
 Let the mixture cool at room temperature or in the fridge.
 Reheat in microwave for few minutes or less, until it warms slightly throughout.

-Before performing sugaring anywhere on the body, don’t forget to clean and pre-treat the skin.
+Before performing sugaring anywhere on the body, don’t forget to clean and pre-treat the skin with our organic body care products.
 Cleansing or toning the area prior helps eliminate bacteria.
-Post-treating is also necessary— use any natural oil or moisturizer to help soothe, calm, and nourish skin post hair removal.
+Post-treating is also necessary— use any natural oil or a good moisturizer body lotion to help soothe, calm, and nourish skin post hair removal.